industrydive/drupal-frankenscraper/README.txt

 	(this will query for stories with a changed value greater than 1416503465)

+	If not specified, the script will look for a value in a file called .highest_changed_epoch, which would have been set by a previous run of the script.
+This is updated each time the script successfully writes the data for a story to the corresponding output file, so if the script fails, it is likely you can have it pick up where it left off.

+	If the .highest_changed_epoch file is not found, the script will use 0.

 Output
 -------
 Each time you run the frankenscraper, it will create a new directory in the